-Inclusive Innovation Objective 2.3
+Inclusive Innovation

 People are innovative in every type of business, organisation, industry and sector imaginable.
 However, many people may not understand they are being innovative or be aware of the knowledge and resources available to help them implement or grow an idea.
 The purpose of this program is to spread awareness of the ecosystem and the tools available to help make and accelerate change.
 Increasing understanding of innovation will help to diversify and build resilience in the local economy as more businesses, organisations and sectors become more attune to adaption and grow novelty.
 Our aim is to ensure we are reaching and nurturing all kinds of entrepreneurs.
-This will include a particular focus to build the capacity of innovative Aboriginal owned and controlled enterprises.
 We want to make innovation accessible for all of Newcastle.

-Scaling Innovation Objective 2.4
+Scaling Innovation